glideapps/glide-data-grid/API.md

 Note that there is currently no way to tell the grid that data has changed.
 It has to be forced to redraw by passing a different object to the `getCellContent` property.
 This triggers the entire grid to redraw.
 You should avoid changing the `getCellContent` object ID as much as possible otherwise.

+## A note on col/row values

+Grid always passes col/row coordinate pairs in the format [col, row] and never [row, col].
+This is to more accurately match an [x, y] world, even though most english speakers will tend to say "row col".

 ## Properties

 ### Required